Athos1972/baangt/TechSpecs/30 Ready/KatalonRecorderImporter.md

 If you have any suggestions, how to improve the UI of the Katalon Recorder Import dialogue, please get in contact.

+# Output

+The resulting XLSX is not prettyfied, e.g. column widths are standard and not formatted, the header lines are not in bold, etc.
+Please see methods in ``baangt.base.ExportResults.ExcelSheetHelperFunctions`` and apply here too.

 # Test

 Create unit tests for new functionality